Skip to main content

 An eTA authorizes you to board a flight to Canada.
 Final admission is determined by the CBSA officer at the port of entry.
 An inadmissible person can be refused entry even with a valid eTA.

-UK citizens with criminal records planning to travel to Canada are strongly advised to consult a licensed Canadian immigration lawyer before applying for an eTA — to ensure disclosures are made correctly and to assess whether a TRP or other authorization is needed.
+UK citizens with criminal records planning to travel to Canada are strongly advised to consult a licensed Canadian immigration lawyer before applying for an eTA, to ensure disclosures are made correctly and to assess whether a TRP or other authorization is needed.

 Can Canada See My UK Criminal Record?
-Five Eyes Sharing

-• !UK conviction data may be visible even if the conviction is "spent" under the Rehabilitation of Offenders Act — because Canadian disclosure is governed by Canadian law, not UK law
+• !A UK conviction can surface even if it is "spent" under the Rehabilitation of Offenders Act, because what you must disclose to Canada is governed by Canadian law, not by whether the UK treats the conviction as spent

-Common UK Offences — Canadian Criminal Code Equivalency
+Common UK Offences: Canadian Criminal Code Equivalency

 Canadian admissibility is assessed against the Canadian Criminal Code (CCC) equivalent of your UK offence.
 The following table shows how common UK offences typically map to Canadian equivalents and the resulting inadmissibility category.
-This is a general guide — individual cases require specific legal analysis.
+This is a general guide, individual cases require specific legal analysis.

 UK OffenceTypical Canadian Equivalent CategoryIRPA Category (General Guidance)